 Industry-specific compliance – As discussed earlier, some industries have more stringent guidelines for operations.
 These must be part of the compliance checklist.

 IoT systems should be audited the way any IT system is audited.
 The standardized procedure for the organization should be used by the auditors.
 Auditing ensures that the standard protocols for developing applications are met.

 TechAhead’s approach to compliance

 We at TechAhead believe in developing solutions that have compliance built into them by design.
 Our team of IoT solutions experts uses established benchmarks to do this.
 What we have discussed here is just a glimpse into our approach to IoT compliance.
-When our experts work on an IoT solution for you, we ensure that the solution has a robust IoT security framework and it is 100% compliant.
+When our experts work on an IoT app development solutions for you, we ensure that the solution has a robust IoT security framework and it is 100% compliant.

 According to a 2018 DigiCert survey, all the companies that struggle to implement IoT security compliance faced at least one IoT security incident.
 Data breaches can result in an estimated loss of USD 42.9 billion to the top 10 Tech companies on FTSE 100 and Nasdaq 100 annually.